ipikuka/next-mdx-remote-client/README.md

 #### `vfileDataIntoScope`

 It is an **union** type option.
-It is for passing some fields of the `vfile.data` into the `scope` by mutating the `scope`.
+It is for passing some fields of `vfile.data` into the `scope` by mutating the `scope`.

 > [!IMPORTANT]
 > It provides referencial copy for objects and arrays.
 If the `scope` has the same key already, `vfile.data` overrides it.

-The reason behind of this option is that the `vfile.data` may hold some extra information added by some remark plugins.
+The reason behind of this option is that `vfile.data` may hold some extra information added by some remark plugins.
 Some fields of the `vfile.data` may be needed to pass into the `scope` so as you to use in the MDX.

 ```typescript
 type VfileDataIntoScope =